Skip to main content

 Flora Ecosystems

 The sanctuary's cloud forests represent some of the most pristine and botanically rich montane vegetation remaining in the northern Peruvian Andes, with the persistent mist and high humidity supporting extraordinary epiphyte diversity.
 The canopy trees are laden with bromeliads, orchids, mosses, ferns, and liverworts that create dense aerial gardens, while the forest floor supports a thick carpet of decomposing organic matter, fungi, and shade-tolerant herbs.
-Tree ferns reach impressive heights in the understory, and the forest structure varies with elevation, from taller, more diverse forests at lower elevations to stunted, moss-draped elfin forest near the ridgelines.
-Many plant species in the sanctuary are endemic to the Cordillera de Colán or to the broader northern Peruvian yungas, with botanical surveys continuing to add new species records and potentially undescribed taxa to the regional flora.
+Tree ferns reach impressive heights in the understory, and the forest structure varies with elevation from 1,100 to 3,600 meters, from taller, more diverse forests at lower elevations to stunted, moss-draped elfin forest near the ridgelines.
+[1] Many plant species in the sanctuary are endemic to the Cordillera de Colán or to the broader northern Peruvian yungas, with botanical surveys continuing to add new species records and potentially undescribed taxa to the regional flora.

 Geology